t- test

 Here we saw value for t test is -4.1061, degree of freedom = 30, and p value is 0.000285 from this p value we have strong evidence to reject \(H_0\).
 We accept \(H_1\) which means that two samples are not taken from same population.

-Since, p-value is smaller than our level of significance, we can reject the null hypothesis and conclude that there is difference in average
+As the p-value is smaller than our chosen level of significance (0.05), we have sufficient grounds to reject the null hypothesis.
+Therefore, we can conclude that there is a statistically significant difference in the average ‘mpg’ between the two groups.

 Comments